klimbeta/klimbeta/docs/betacomp/Score/DifficultyScore/RouteDifficulty/RouteRiskScore.md

 ## Advantage

 Advantage over other Climbers.
-- Risk increases in Competition when the Friction of LoadingSurfaces decreases when Holds become TooChalky.
+- Risk increases in Competition when the Friction of RouteSurfaces decreases when Holds become TooChalky.

-- Risk decreases when LoadingSurfaces are Prechalked.
+- Risk decreases when RouteSurfaces are Prechalked.

 ## <route>Route</route> Risk Factors